 Don’t Brush It Off: 3 Ways to Improve Your Pet’s Dental Health

-From the walking to poop scooping, you’re already doing plenty to keep your animal friends happy and healthy, right?
+From the walking to poop scooping, you’re already doing plenty to keep your pets happy and healthy, right?

 But maintaining your pet’s dental health is another responsibility that needs to be added to your pet care to-do list, especially since oral health problems can link to other health issues related to the kidney, heart, and liver.